How To Understand The Intelligent Parking Assist System

 The technology used in building an Intelligent parking assistance system includes:

-- These sensors are attached to detect the obstacles and raise a warning when an obstacle is detected nearby.
+• These sensors are attached to detect obstacles and raise a warning when an obstacle is detected nearby.

-- In Reverse mode, the driver can use the auto parking buttons present on the screen to automatically park the vehicle.
+• In reverse mode, the driver can use the auto parking buttons present on the screen to park the vehicle automatically.

 When the automatic parking assistance system gets activated, the computer processor starts calculating the angles of operations to parking the car in a reverse position or parallel and then integrates with the steering system of the car thus enabling it to park efficiently by itself.